quiltdata/quilt/docs/advanced-features/workflows.md

 # Package test/package@06b2815 pushed to s3://quilt-dev-metadata
 ```

-Or if using the Quilt CLI, use the argument `--workflow ''`.

 In addition, a `default_workflow` value can also be set at the top-level in your
 `config.yml` file: